-8 km south of Mumbo Island, Cape Maclear, Lake Malawi, at about 86 m depth
+8 km south of Mumbo Island, Cape Maclear, Lake Malawi

 Biotope: